 Ask any millennial and they’ll tell you that older generations have no problem labeling young people today as lazy, entitled and self-absorbed.
 Now while all of that may be true in some cases, a new study suggests that the daily pressures of teens and young adults is resulting in a depressed generation.

-According to the study, the number of young people between the ages of 12 and 20 who have reportedly experienced Major Depressive Episodes (MDE) has increased exponentially in recent years.
+Published in the Journal of Pediatrics in November, the study reported an exponential increase in the number of young people between the ages of 12 and 20 who have reportedly experienced Major Depressive Episodes (MDE).

-Clinically, a MDE lasts at least two weeks and is defined as a constant, 24/7, low mood.
+Clinically, an MDE lasts at least two weeks and is defined as a constant, 24/7, low mood.

 But despite the steep increase, national data and surveys suggest that there has not been a corresponding increase in mental health treatment.

-“We need to encourage young people to get the help they need, we need to talk openly about mental health issues and provide treatment—of all sorts.
-Schools, communities, home settings, there need to be options for kids, because it’s just too much,” he urges.
+“We need to encourage young people to get the help they need, we need to talk openly about mental health issues and provide treatment — of all sorts.
+Schools, communities, home settings, there needs to be options for kids, because it’s just too much,” he urges.

 If you or someone you know is battling depression, you are not alone.